MateusJabour/mateusjabour.github.io/_posts/2016-02-05-understading-how-computation-works-1-1.md

 if (9 < 5) { x = x * 3; while (x < 5) { x = x * 3 } } else { do-nothing }, {:x=>9}
 if (false) { x = x * 3; while (x < 5) { x = x * 3 } } else { do-nothing }, {:x=>9}
 do-nothing, {:x=>9}
  => nil
 </code>

 Now that we finished the SIMPLE using the small-steps semantics, we can see that this semantic don't handle some errors, like if we use an Add with a number and a boolean, will appear a error from the language we are using, in our case, Ruby.

 There is other type of Operational Semantics, it is called Big-Step semantics, and it consists in getting an expression and go straight to its result, instead of making reduction by reduction.

-Some of the expression using Big-Steps semantics will immediately be evualated to themselves, others will perfome some computatuion and evaluate to a different expression.
+Some of the expression using Big-Steps semantics will immediately be evaluated to themselves, others will perform some computation and evaluate to a different expression.

 Let's start implementing Number and Boolean.